uofa-cmput404/uofa-cmput404.github.io/content/general/individual.md

 Most participation marks will be in class during class.
 You can participate over Zoom or in-person.
 To participate in-person please bring a working cellphone, tablet, or laptop.
 There may be other participation marks from time to time.
 See *Missed Term Work: Participation* below.

-You can earn lecture participation credit by attending lectures on-time.
+You can earn lecture participation credit by attending lectures on time.
 Instructions will be given during lectures.

 As of Fall 2025, [Wooclap](https://www.wooclap.com/) is used for lecture participation.